Study of the reactions $\bar{n} p \to 2\pi^{+}\pi^{-}$, $2\pi^{+}\pi^{-}\pi^{0}$, and $2\pi^{+}\pi^{-}2\pi^{0}$ using $J/\psi \to p \pi^{-}\bar{n}$

 In summary, based on a sample of $(10.087 \pm 0.044) \times 10^{9}$ $J/\psi$ events collected with the BESIII detector at the BEPCII storage ring, we report the first measurements of the reactions $\bar{n} p \to 2\pi^{+}\pi^{-}$, $\bar{n} p \to 2\pi^{+}\pi^{-}\pi^{0}$, and $\bar{n} p \to 2\pi^{+}\pi^{-}2\pi^{0}$, where the $\bar{n}$ is produced via the decay \jnp~ and the $p$ is sourced from hydrogen nuclei in the cooling oil of the beam pipe.
-The cross sections for these reactions are measured in five intervals of $P(\bar{n}):$ [200, 400], [400, 600], [600, 800], [800, 1000], and [1000, 1174]~MeV/$c$, within the overall range of [200, 1174]~MeV/$c$.
-This constitutes the first measurement where the $\bar{n}$ momentum exceeds 800~MeV/$c$.
-Previously, the cross sections for the signal process \nppi, measured by the OBELIX experiment in the $\bar{n}$ momentum range of [50, 400]~MeV/$c$, were reported as (3.82$\pm$0.304)~mb, (36.37$\pm$3.30)~mb, and (20.67$\pm$1.86)~mb for $\bar{n} p \to 2\pi^{+}\pi^{-}$, $\bar{n} p \to 2\pi^{+}\pi^{-}\pi^{0}$, and $\bar{n} p \to 2\pi^{+}\pi^{-}2\pi^{0}$, respectively.
-Additionally, a bubble chamber experiment~\cite{bubble} measured cross sections of (1.16$\pm$0.16)~mb and (10.15$\pm$0.51)~mb for $\bar{n} p \to 2\pi^{+}\pi^{-}$ and $\bar{n} p \to 2\pi^{+}\pi^{-}\pi^{0}$ in the momentum range [500, 800]~MeV/$c$.
-It should be noted that these comparisons are approximate as the $\bar{n}$ momentum distribution in our analysis is different from previous studies.
-Moreover, we observe intermediate $\rho$ and $\omega$ states in the $M(\pi^+\pi^0)$ and $M(\pi^+\pi^-\pi^0)$ distributions from $\bar{n} p \to 2\pi^+\pi^-\pi^0$ and $\bar{n} p \to 2\pi^+\pi^-2\pi^0$, respectively.
+The cross sections for these reactions are measured in five intervals of $P(\bar{n}):$ [200, 400], [400, 600], [600, 800], [800, 1000], and [1000, 1174]~MeV/$c$, within the overall range of [200, 1174]~MeV/$c$, providing the first experimental data for the momentum range exceeding 800~MeV/$c$.
+As shown in Fig.~\ref{line}, our interval cross section results are compared with previous measurements from the OBELIX experiment\cite{allReview} for $i=0, 1, 2$ in the range [50, 400]~MeV/$c$ and a bubble chamber experiment~\cite{bubble} for $i=0, 1$ in the range [500, 800]~MeV/$c$.
+Direct comparisons are limited by variations in the $\bar{n}$ momentum distributions across experiments.
+In the absence of direct theoretical predictions, we compare the relative channel strengths with the charge-conjugate $\bar{p}n \to 2\pi^{-}\pi^{+}i\pi^{0}$ annihilation at rest in liquid deuterium~\cite{pnD2}, where branching fractions of $(1.57\pm0.21)\%$, $(21.8\pm2.2)\%$, and $(6.3\pm1.1)\%$ are reported for $i=0, 1, 2$, respectively.
+Interestingly, while the $i=1$ channel dominates in $\bar{p}n$ annihilation at rest and in the lower-momentum OBELIX data, our measurements at higher momenta show that the $\sigma_2$ is comparable to or exceeds $\sigma_1$ across most of the measured momentum range.
+This enhancement of multi-pion final states at higher energies provides new insights into the dynamics of nucleon-antinucleon annihilation.
+Moreover, intermediate $\rho$ and $\omega$ resonances are clearly observed in the invariant mass distributions of the $\pi\pi$ and $\pi\pi\pi$ subsystems, indicating the significant role of vector mesons in these annihilation processes.
 The reported results represent the first measurement of antineutron-nucleon inelastic scattering at an electron-positron collider, demonstrating the feasibility of using this configuration to study such reactions.
 This research opens a path for future investigations at the proposed super tau-charm factory~\cite{stcf1,stcf2}, where the abundant $J/\psi$ sample can provide an excellent source of antineutrons and long-lived (anti-)baryons for high-precision studies in nuclear and particle physics.